-The Viral Pathogenesis and Evolution Training Program (formerly the Viral Pathogenesis Training Program) links students from various graduate programs who are currently training in virology laboratories in Seattle.
+The Viral Pathogenesis and Evolution Training Program links students from various graduate programs who are currently training in virology laboratories in Seattle.
 The program brings together laboratories at Fred Hutch and the University of Washington with the goal of drawing on the rich history of viral research at these institutions to form a unique training opportunity for Seattle-area graduate students.

 Funds are available for pre-doctoral trainees interested in viral pathogenesis and evolution research.
-One or two years of funding is available, with preference given for two years of funding for earlier stage students as discussed below.
+One or two years of funding is available.
 The training program will also cover a portion of tuition.
-The scope of the submitted proposal should include a two-year research plan, unless the applicant specifically requests only one year of funding.
+The scope of the submitted proposal should include a two-year research plan unless the applicant specifically requests only one year of funding.